nimblefox/8weeksqlchallenge/README.md

 # 8weeksqlchallenge
-These challanges are from [The 8 week SQL challenge](https://8weeksqlchallenge.com/)
+These challenges are from [The 8 week SQL challenge](https://8weeksqlchallenge.com/)

 Here is what I have learnt and used: